franke-hub/SDL/COMMIT.md

 Minor changes are not documented in this change log, but since the distribution is maintained in git, changes are always recorded.
 ----

+#### 08/14/2024 maint

+Removed utf*_decoder set_offset and added set_cpoint method.
+This removes the need for OFFSET_COLUMN, and is a cleaner and more logical interface.

+The editor modules have been updated to use the updated decoders and encoders.
+These modules are now in beta test mode.
+A complete function test is still required.

 #### 07/25/2024 maint